TCP/IP Model and Layer 3 Networking (Routing)

 Even in cloud-native and software-defined environments, Layer 3 routing remains essential.

-VPC routing, Kubernetes networking, VPNs, and the public internet all rely on the same core IP routing principles.
+VPC routing, Kubernetes networking, VPNs, and the public internet all rely on the same core IP routing principles that underpin global connectivity.

 Final Thoughts